 Travel Planning Step 1: Choose which airline you want to travel with

 There are a lot of options to choose from and you should decide the budget you are willing to spend on a flight ticket.
+If your budget will stretch, you might even want to book a private jet – how much does it cost to own a private jet, you ask?
+A lot… which is why Jettly offer the opportunity to hire a private jet instead, making them so much more affordable!
+But if you’d rather keep the flight as cheap as possible (although, remember, this generally means less comfortable too), then stick to a budget airline.
 You could go through all of them but luckily for you there are platforms such as Opodo that compares all the price for you, the only thing left to do is choose!

 Travel Planning Step 2: Decide where you want to go